filipvabrousek/Exam/JS Exam/1 - Theory.md

 ## ECMA
-* 1961
-* located in Geneva
+* 1961, Geneva
-* aims to develop standards and technical reports to facilitate and standardize the use of information communication technology and consumer electronics
+* aims to develop standards and technical reports to facilitate and standardize the use of information communication technology and consumer electronics (< 400 standards)
-* < than 400 Ecma Standards

  ## Browsers
  * 1990 - Timothy berners Lee (CSS)
  * Erwise -> Mosaic -> Netscape Nav. -> IE 1995 -> Opera -> Firefox -> SF -> Chrome
+ * WAR: Netscape x IE (best viewed in)
+ * Engines: Gecko, WebKit, Blink

+ ### How they work
+ 1) client send http(s) request to some adress (GET request) - it can deny / accept
+ 2) layout engine renders received markup into website POST request: send message, etc..
+ PUT request: change user name, ..etc
  * prefix of the URL defines how the page will be interpreted (mailto launches client)
- * layout engine renders received markup into website
- * Engines: Gecko, WebKit, Blink

  ## JS Engines
 program or interpreter which executes JS code
 * 2008 - 2009 JS Engine war
 * 2010 - JS Engine race (Opera, Firefox, Safari, IE 9)
 * V8, Spidermonkey (1st)...